-Leave a comment for a chance to win a free copy of the ebook.
+Leave a comment for a chance to win a free copy of the book.
 You must follow these instructions to be in the drawing.
 Please tell us where you live, at least the state or territory or country if outside

+North America.
 (Comments containing links may be subject

 Void where prohibited; the odds of winning depend on the number of entrants.
 Entering the giveaway is considered a confirmation of eligibility on behalf of the enterer in accord with these rules and any pertaining local/federal/international laws.

 The only notification you’ll receive is the winner post on this blog.
 So be sure to check back a week from Saturday to see if you won.
 You will have 4 weeks from the posting of the winners to claim your book.